 A work may be original and enjoy copyright even if it is very simple.
-For example, a simple trade logo comprising 4 alphabets and an embellishment has been held to be an original artistic work by the courts.
+For example, the courts have previously decided that a particular trade logo that simply comprised 4 alphabets and an embellishment was an original artistic work.

 Your work is still within the duration of copyright protection

-For literary, dramatic, artistic and musical works that are published during the lifetime of the author, the duration of copyright protection lasts for the life of the author plus 70 years.
-For works that were published after the author’s death, the copyright lasts for 70 years after the date of first publication.
+For literary, dramatic, artistic and musical works that are published within 50 years of their creation, the duration of copyright protection generally lasts for the life of the author plus 70 years.
+For works whose authors are unknown, the copyright lasts for 70 years after the date of first publication.

 How do I know who owns the copyright?

 Establishing ownership is important as only the owner of the copyright can bring a legal action.
-While the person who creates the work is usually the owner of the copyright, there are two exceptions.
+While the person who creates the work is usually the owner of the copyright, there are some exceptions, such as:

 Generally, if the work is created by an employee during the course of his/her employment, the copyright is owned by the employer.

-In the specific case of employees who work for a newspaper, magazine or periodical, the employer has limited copyright ownership.
-The employer has the limited right to publish the work and reproduce the work for such newspaper/magazine/periodical.
+In the specific case of employees who work for a periodical, such as a newspaper or magazine, the employer has limited copyright ownership.
+The employer has the limited right to publish the work and reproduce the work for such periodical.
 The employee retains all other rights, e.g. the right to perform the work in public or publish the work elsewhere.